Your cart is empty. Let's fix that!

 Folic acid is the form commonly found in multivitamins because it is cheaper and more stable.
 But people with the MTHFR gene variation (up to 60% of people) metabolize folic acid inefficiently or not at all.

 Because of this we only use methylfolate in our formulas.
-Methylfolate is the active form of folate found naturally in our bodies.
+Methylfolate is the active form of folate found in our bodies.
 Your body can convert and use methylfolate immediately.

 2. Vitamin B12